JumboInteractiveLimited/silverpop-php-connector/README.md

 A connector SDK library for applications integrating with Silverpop, including the Universal Behavior API.

-## Latest Version

-The latest version is 1.2.2, and can be found in the version_1 branch.
-If you'd prefer the latest ongoing development version, it's in the master branch.

 ## Installation

 You can install using [composer](#composer) or from [source](#source).